Arts & Literature _|_ Issue 8, 2018

 The lanterns are painted gold on the exterior, which is not a colour Murcutt has ever used previously.
 However, having eliminated a conventional minaret and dome from his design, he wanted to make reference to Islamic culture, and more directly to the gold-plated Dome of the Rock, the Islamic shrine in Jerusalem.
 Murcutt is said to be delighted by the resulting golden reflectivity of the lanterns, which joyously suggests paradise.

-© G. Murcutt on all mosque drawings and designs.
+The golden roof lanterns.
+Photograph: Tobias Titz, courtesy of the National Gallery of Victoria. © G. Murcutt on all mosque drawings and designs

 The idea was to make this a very transparent building.
 It was about making it very welcoming to everyone, not only to Muslims but to people of all faiths and communities…